Fiat Chrysler, PSA merger to include investor loyalty scheme

-MILAN (Reuters) - Fiat Chrysler's FCHA.MI merger with Peugeot maker PSA PEUP.PA will include a loyalty scheme for long-term investors in the new group and help prevent future takeover attempts, the prospectus for the planned tie-up shows.
+MILAN/LONDON (Reuters) - Fiat Chrysler's FCHA.MIFCAU.N merger with Peugeot maker PSA PEUP.PA will include a loyalty scheme to reward long-term investors and help prevent future takeover attempts, the prospectus for the planned tie-up shows.

-In December, Italian-American carmaker Fiat Chrysler (FCA) and France’s PSA agreed to combine in a $38 billion all-share deal, uniting brands such as Fiat, Jeep, Dodge, Ram and Maserati with the likes of Peugeot, Opel, Citroen and DS.
+Italian-American carmaker Fiat Chrysler (FCA) and France’s PSA agreed to combine in a $38 billion all-share deal in December, uniting brands such as Fiat, Jeep, Dodge, Ram and Maserati with the likes of Peugeot, Opel, Citroen and DS.

-Shareholders who hold shares of Stellantis - as the merged group will be known - for an uninterrupted period of at least three years may receive a special voting share in addition to each common share, the companies said in the prospectus.
+Holders of shares in Stellantis - as the merged group will be known - for an uninterrupted period of at least three years may receive a special voting share in addition to each common share, the companies said in the prospectus.

-Such a move could concentrate Stellantis’ voting power in a small number of shareholders, making management changes and takeover attempts more difficult, they added.
+Such a move could make management changes and takeover attempts of Stellantis more difficult, they added.
+The tax consequences of the loyalty scheme are uncertain, the companies said.

 Stellantis will have a Dutch-domiciled parent company and its shares will be listed in Paris, Milan and New York.